Use of Modern Contraceptives Among Adolescents

 - male sterilization

 Note: adjust the options based on your pre-testing and knowledge of the most common options.
+See WHO's overview of "modern contraceptive methods".

 1) Keep in mind that your target sample is not “girls aged 15-19 years” but “sexually active girls aged 15-19 years” which are identified by conducting individual interviews with girls aged 15-19 years.
 Therefore, the number of interviewed “girls aged 15-19 years” must be high enough so that even if some are discounted due to not being sexually active, the resulting number of interviewed sexually active girls still meets the minimum sample size.